chbasani/Synapse-HandsOn-QuickStart/README.md

 # Synapse-HandsOn-QuickStart
 Synapse Get Started Guide

-Please follow the documents in sequence to explore the features and functionalities of Synapse.
+Please follow the links in sequence to explore the features and functionalities of Synapse.
-Click the document to start with, download the raw document.
-Follow step by step directions in the document.

 Overview on technical capabilities : https://github.com/chbasani/Synapse-HandsOn-QuickStart/wiki